 The information included in this manual refers to care management services for at-risk children and high-risk pregnancy women who are enrolled in Standard Plans and receiving care management through Local Health Departments.
-Tribal Members enrolled in the EBCI Tribal Option will receive care management services through the EBCI Tribal Option.
-Tribal Members enrolled in Standard Plans may choose to have their care management service delivered by the EBCI Tribal Option.
+Tribal Members or individuals eligible of Indian Health Services (IHS), enrolled in the EBCI Tribal Option will receive care management services through the EBCI Tribal Option.
+Tribal Members or IHS eligibles, enrolled in Standard Plans may choose to have their care management service delivered by the EBCI Tribal Option